paulfranco/AndroidInterviewQuestions/README.md

 **What is the Android Context?**

 It is an abstract class whose implementation is provided by the Android system.
 It gives the context of the current state of the application or the object.

+**What is an Android App?**

+It is a software application running on the Android Platform.
+It is a collection of different activities, services, receivers and listeners.
+It has a single manifest and is compiled into a single .apk file.